 How can I visualize my data using treemaps?

-Treemapping is a data visualization technique that is used to display hierarchical data using nested rectangles; the treemap chart is created based on this technique of data visualization.
+Treemapping is a data visualization technique that displays hierarchical data using nested rectangles as a data visualization technique.

-The treemap chart is used for representing hierarchical data in a tree-like structure.
-Data, organized as branches and sub-branches, is represented using rectangles, the dimensions and plot colors of which are calculated w.r.t the quantitative variables associated with each rectangle—each rectangle represents two numerical values.
-You can drill down within the data to, theoretically, an unlimited number of levels.
-This makes the at-a-glance distinguishing between categories and data values easy.
+A treemap chart represents hierarchical data with branches and sub-branches.
+You calculate the dimensions and plot colors by associating your variables with each rectangle—each rectangle represents two numerical values.
+With a treemap, you can theoretically drill down within the data to an unlimited number of levels.
+This makes it easy to distinguish between categories and data values at-a-glance.

 How can I visualize my data using bubble charts?

-A Marimekko Chart (or mekko chart) is similar to a 2D Stacked Chart.
-However, in addition to depicting data through varying heights (as in a regular Stacked Chart), they depict an added dimension of data through varying column widths.
-For the mekko chart example above, you can get the following data from a single chart:
+A Marimekko Chart (or Mekko chart) is similar to a 2D Stacked Chart.
+In addition to depicting data through varying heights (as in a regular Stacked Chart), however, they show an added dimension of data through varying column widths.
+In the Mekko chart example above, you can get the following data from a single chart: